 Print Journalist – Post-Graduate Diploma: Cardiff University Journalism School (1999)

 Teeline Shorthand 100wpm – Post-Graduate Diploma: Cardiff University Journalism School (1999)

 Writing Work History

-My life-long passion with words is offered as a range of writing services to clients.
-In a nutshell I write gonzo journalism, keyword blogs and creative social media content.
-I love words.
+My life-long passion with words is offered as a range of writing services to clients and I am open to all writing projects.
+I love rearranging the twenty-six letters of the English alphabet.
 Let me at them.

 As a study coach I help students get better results and pass exams by helping them write essays, dissertations and theses.
 This revolves around planning a programme of support of current difficulties and an assessment of what the course demands and what the deadlines are for work.
 All of this is done in conjunction with the student, student’s teachers, supervisors and guidelines of their education establishment.
 Ultimately it all helps you develop your voice, confidence, ideas and gets you the right result to pass your exams and write your best essay, dissertation or thesis.

 Proofreading can be very stressful and impossible if you’re close to deadline and you’ve been up to your eyes in the copy for the umpteenth time.
 Words begin to breakdown, punctuation looks unrecognisable and the text can start to swim on the screen.
 That’s how glaring spelling mistakes happen, making a reader baulk, teachers spit feathers or a potential new customer click off your page.
 I proofread websites, PhDs, marketing materials, professional blogs, anything that has words on it for a professional audience or publication.